bevyengine/bevy-website/content/news/2022-01-08-bevy-0.6/index.md

 }
 ```

 This is especially useful for things like "checking for entities for collisions with all other entities".
 There is also an `iter_combinations_mut` variant.
-Just be careful ... the time complexity of this grows quickly (faster than exponentially!) as the number of entities in your combinations increases.
+Just be careful ... the time complexity of this grows exponentially as the number of entities in your combinations increases.
 With great power comes great responsibility!

 The new [iter_combinations example](https://github.com/bevyengine/bevy/blob/v0.6.0/examples/ecs/iter_combinations.rs) illustrates how to use this new API to calculate gravity between objects in a "solar system":